 Is that warmer than you expected?
 For a country named after ice, Iceland winters are actually quite moderate when compared with a lot of other places in the world!

-That being said, January is the coldest month.
+That being said, January in Iceland is the coldest month.
 You will want to bring warm clothing and dress appropriately!

 Iceland Weather in February